aaronbloomfield/ccc/hws/btcscript/index.md

 ### Languages

 This assignment uses the [python-bitcoinlib package](https://pypi.org/project/python-bitcoinlib/); (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/), if you are interested, but you probably won't need it).
 Thus, this assignment must be completed in Python.
 You can install the package via `pip install python-bitcoinlib` (you may need to use `pip3` on your system).
-This is installed on the VirtualBox image.
+This is all installed on the VirtualBox image.

 We provide you with a few files to use: